ibmresilient/resilient-community-apps/fn_log_capture/README.md

 Key Features

-* filter logs by date (before or after a specified date and time)
+* filter logs by date (before, on or after a specified date and time)
 * filter logs entries by number of log entries to return (ex. last 1000 lines)
 * filter by minimum log level: DEBUG, INFO, WARNING and ERROR
+* Retain log files as an attachment

 # fn-log-capture Functions for IBM Resilient